kuhnza/node-tubesio/README.md

 An object containing the result of the last successful run of your tube.
 One of it's uses is for diffing against the current result set to see if anything has changed.

-This property will be an empty object unless "Cache Last Result" is turned on within the tube meta/settings.
+This property will be null unless "Cache Last Result" is turned on within the tube meta/settings.

 ## Supported Languages